Austria

 Changes to social security – early retirement

-Impact date: 1 January 2026 A new draft law proposes changes to the age for the “corridor” pension (for early retirement).
-It will be raised quarterly in two-month increments from 62 to 63.
+Impact date: 1 January 2026 From 1 January 2026 onwards, the eligibility requirements for the corridor pension will change.
+The earliest possible retirement age will be raised quarterly in two-month increments from 62 to 63.
 Employees born on or after 1 April 1965 will therefore only be able to take early retirement from the age of 63.
 Similarly, the insurance periods required for the corridor pension will be gradually increased from 40 to 42 years.
 The insurance period of 42 years will apply to all those born on or after 1 October 1966.
 These changes will not apply to “old-age part-time” agreements that came into effect before 1 April 2025.

 In addition, no unemployment insurance contributions will be paid for marginal employment carried out in addition to fully insured employment.
 Further, there will be no revaluation of the marginal employment threshold.
 It will therefore remain at €551.10 in 2026.
 Furthermore, sickness benefits and the assessment basis for rehabilitation and reintegration benefits will not be adjusted in 2026.